franzmohr/bvartools/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Added executeable examples in Rd-files of exported functions

+In former resubmissions I have:

 * Shortened the calculation time required for the vignettes

-In former resubmissions I have:

 * Omitted the redundant part "Functions for" in the title
 * Added small executeable examples in Rd-files of functions, which are used for simulation.
 Functions which build on the output of computationally intensive simulations are covered in the vignettes.
 * Rewritten the Description field in DESCRIPTION